What’s your retirement spending reality?

 Some investors may assume that planning for retirement means replacing a salary, while perhaps accounting for increases in the cost of living due to inflation.
 In reality, retirement spending typically varies substantially over three distinct phases:

-To be sure, spending choices in retirement have many individual variations, but the “retirement spending smile” is a pattern that describes the lived experience of many households, and that can help retirement savers build a plan that better reflects their likely needs.
+To be sure, spending choices in retirement have many individual variations, but the “retirement spending smile” is a pattern that describes the lived experience of many households, and can help retirement savers build a plan that better reflects their anticipated needs.

 The Retirement Spending Smile